kschuler/ling001/ling001/index.md

 ### Evaluation
 - **Exams (90%)** - There are four [exams](#exams) worth 150 points each, but the lowest exam score is dropped.
-- **Linguistics journal (10%)** - Each student is required to keep a [linguistics journal](#linguistics-journal) with a minimum of four entries and at least 800 words, worth 50 points.
+- **Language journal (10%)** - Each student is required to keep a [language journal](#language-journal) with a minimum of four entries and at least 800 words, worth 50 points.

+### Extra Credit
+-  Earn 5 bonus points for each hour of research participation via SONA and 5 bonus points for attending any [ILST seminar](http://web.sas.upenn.edu/lcs/news-events/ilst-seminar/) or other language relevant talk (limit 15 points per semester).
+You may also write about these experiences as entries in your language journal.

 ## Schedule
 Schedule is tentative and subject to change.